Whitesville, Missouri

 Whitesville is an unincorporated community in Andrew County, in the U.S. state of Missouri.
 The community is part of the St. Joseph, MO-KS Metropolitan Statistical Area.

 History

 Whitesville was founded in 1849.
 A post office called Whitesville was established in 1850, and remained in operation until 1953.
 The community was named after John D. White, one of the founders.
+An alternate name was Whiteville.